OpenSeCura/cheriot/README.md

    - The property M_msb = (cE != 0) is leveraged such that cE = 0x1F (all ones) represents E = 0 with M_msb = 1, allowing exact 32-bit representation of decompressed bounds.

 3. **`ScrSanitizer` Tag Sanitization**:
-   - Tag validation on SCR writes only checks LSB = 0 for `MePcc`, `Mtcc`, and `MePrevPcc`.
+   - Tag validation on SCR writes only checks LSB = 0 for `MePcc` and `Mtcc`.
 Writing an invalid target clears the tag rather than raising an immediate fault or modifying the capability metadata.
+   - `MePrevPcc` is deliberately excluded from this check: it is read-only in practice (see §1), so any value software attempts to write is discarded before it can be observed.

 4. **Unified `MTVAL` Encoding for All Exceptions**:
    - In our ISA specification, all exceptions, including standard RISC-V exceptions, set `MTVAL` in the same structured format (`{S, RegIdx, Cause}`) that CHERI exceptions use, regardless of whether `MCAUSE` is a CHERI or standard RISC-V cause code.